Accountants as Accidental Advisors?

 This is the second reason most accountants fail to cross what I called The Value Add Chasm…

-They never learn how to market and how to sell their advisory services.
+They never learn how to market and how to sell their business advisory services.

 Even though many accountants and advisors are able to do advisory engagements, not many can get the engagements in the first place.